-The University of San Francisco provides a number of commuter incentive programs and services to the University community.
-These programs have been implemented in order to comply with the State of California's Clean Air Quality Act, American Disabilities Act, and in a constant effort to better manage University parking resources.
+The University of San Francisco provides a number of commuter incentive programs and services to the university community.
+These programs have been implemented in order to comply with the State of California's Clean Air Quality Act, American Disabilities Act, and in a constant effort to better manage university parking resources.

-The University has partnered with Zipcar and offers six cars on campus in addition to membership incentives for faculty, staff, and students.
+The university has partnered with Zipcar and offers a number of cars on campus in addition to membership incentives for faculty, staff, and students.
 For up-to-date information on applications, visit www.zipcar.com/usfca.